-Scales are used to measure weight.
-When an item is placed on the scale platform, it causes a weight transducer internal to the scale to respond to that weight with an electrical signal.
-This signal is sent to a Weight Indicator, or sent electronically to some other control system, to utilize that information.
+Well, when an item is placed on the scale platform, it causes a weight transducer inside of the scale to respond to that weight with an electrical signal.
+This signal travels to a weighing scale indicator (or is sent electronically to some other control system) to be displayed and converted into useful information.

 What is a Dynamic Weighing Scale?

-But if a motorized conveyor is running at high speed, the items may be moving over the platform very quickly.
+If a motorized conveyor is running at high speed, the items may be moving over the platform very quickly.

 Components of a Dynamic Weighing System

 There are three major components in a dynamic weighing system.
 The body of the scale includes a frame, which houses the internal components, and a platform.

 The platform can support a conveyor mechanism, which may be conveyor rollers, or ball rollers, or any type of belt system.
 The weight transducer, or load cell, is rigidly mounted, on one side, to the frame of the scale, and on the other side, to the platform.

 Alternatively, it can be formatted into a wide variety of different communication formats and transmitted to a control system.

-Different formats include RS-232, USB, Ethernet and WiFi.
+Different formats include RS-232, USB, Ethernet, and WiFi.
 Modbus is also available on some models.